-- 6.25 A MoU was originally agreed with Mid Sussex DC in October 2014.
+- 6.33 A MoU was originally agreed with Mid Sussex DC in October 2014.
 This was up-dated and agreed by Mid Sussex, Adur and Worthing in January 2016 (see Appendix 4).
-Its overall aim is to ensure appropriate co-ordination and planning for the cross-boundary strategic planning issues that exist and/or are likely to arise in the foreseeable future between the three authorities. - 6.26 The MoU states that the two authorities will continue to actively and diligently cooperate on all cross-boundary planning matters with a view to achieving the proper planning of the wider area. - 6.27 MSDC undertook an assessment of neighbouring authorities' unmet housing needs and commissioned consultants to carry out a sustainability appraisal to assess the impacts of meeting those needs in Mid Sussex and the impacts on adjacent areas of those needs not being met.
+Its overall aim is to ensure appropriate co-ordination and planning for the cross-boundary strategic planning issues that exist and/or are likely to arise in the foreseeable future between the three authorities.
+(This has since been updated see below). - 6.34 The MoU states that the two authorities will continue to actively and diligently cooperate on all cross-boundary planning matters with a view to achieving the proper planning of the wider area. - 6.35 MSDC undertook an assessment of neighbouring authorities' unmet housing needs and commissioned consultants to carry out a sustainability appraisal to assess the impacts of meeting those needs in Mid Sussex and the impacts on adjacent areas of those needs not being met.
 The results were shared with the neighbouring authorities in 2014.
-Mid Sussex has also shared with neighbouring authorities, including Worthing, the results of its updated work on housing need and supply.
-The evidence was revised in November 2015 (following the publication of the Mid Sussex Pre-submission Local Plan in the summer of 2015).

-- 6.28 The Plan was submitted to the Secretary of State on 17th August 2016, and following examination, adopted on 28th March 2018.
-The Objectively Assessed Need (OAN) for housing has been established as 14,892 (an average of 876 dwellings per annum).
-The District Plan sets a minimum housing provision figure of 16,390 homes in the 17-year period 2014 2031 to meet the OAN as well as contributing towards the unmet need of neighbouring authorities, primarily the unmet need arising in the Northern West Sussex Housing Market Area.
-The Plan states that the increase in housing provision will enable the Council to make a contribution to meeting housing needs of neighbouring authorities but these would principally be directed to Crawley, which is within the same housing market area, and therefore has stronger economic and functional links with Mid-Sussex than the Coastal West Sussex authorities. - 6.29 Policy DP5 of the adopted Local Plan commits Mid-Sussex District Council to working with other local authorities (via the Greater Brighton Strategic Planning Board, and Gatwick Diamond) to address future housing needs.
+Mid Sussex has also shared with neighbouring authorities, including Worthing, the results of its up-dated work on housing need and supply.
+The evidence was revised in November 2015 (following the publication of the Mid Sussex Pre-submission Local Plan in the summer of 2015). - 6.36 The Plan was submitted to the Secretary of State on 17th August 2016, and following examination, adopted on 28th March 2018.
+The Objectively Assessed Need (OAN) for housing was established as 14,892 (an average of 876 dwellings per annum).
+The District Plan set a minimum housing provision figure of 16,390 homes in the 17-year period 2014 2031 to meet the OAN as well as contributing towards the unmet need of neighbouring authorities, primarily the unmet need arising in the Northern West Sussex Housing Market Area.
+(1,498 dwellings).
+The Plan states that the increase in housing provision will enable the Council to make a contribution to meeting housing needs of neighbouring authorities but these would principally be directed to Crawley, which is within the same housing market area, and therefore has stronger economic and functional links with Mid-Sussex than the Coastal West Sussex authorities. - 6.37 Policy DP5 of the adopted Local Plan commits Mid-Sussex District Council to working with other local authorities (via the Greater Brighton Strategic Planning Board, and Gatwick Diamond) to address future housing needs. - 6.38 Subsequent to this, Mid-Sussex DC and Worthing BC signed a Statement of Common Ground in November 2019 (an update to this Memorandum of Understanding of January 2016) the overall aim being to demonstrate that ongoing and appropriate engagement and co-ordination is taking place between the parties, including addressing cross-boundary strategic issues arising from Mid-Sussex District Council's Site Allocations Development Plan Document (Preferred Options consultation October -November 2019).
+This allocated a residual amount of dwellings which had not been allocated in the District Plan (plus an additional amount to ensure flexibility).
+It was agreed that this approach did not raise any cross-boundary issues of concern, and made a positive contribution to delivering sustainable residential development.